Archconfraternity of the Holy Face

 The Archconfraternity of the Holy Face was established in Tours, France in 1876, by Archbishop Charles Colet; and raised to an Archconfraternity by Pope Leo XIII in 1885.

 History

 In June 1876, Charles Théodore Colet, Archbishop of Tours, erected the Confraternity of the Holy Face at the Oratory of the Holy Face.
-Based in part on the spirituality of the Discalced Carmelite Mary of Saint Peter, it’s chief objective is reparation for blasphemy and not keeping the Lord’s day.
+Based in part on the spirituality of the Discalced Carmelite Mary of Saint Peter, its chief objective is reparation for blasphemy and not keeping the Lord's day.
 This devotion to the Holy Face of Jesus was based on images of the Veil of Veronica, as promoted by Leo Dupont, rather than the Shroud of Turin, which image first appeared on a photographic negative in 1898.

 Thérèse of Lisieux enrolled in the confraternity in April, 1885; as did her parents, Louis and Marie-Azélie Martin.
 The following October, Pope Leo XIII approved the Scapular of the Holy Face and elevated the confraternity to an archconfraternity.